-A new addition to the Eastern California Museum in Independence is the native plant garden in the nature trail area to the north of the museum.
+In 2001, The Mary DeDecker Native Plant Garden became a new addition to the Eastern California Museum in Independence.
+The native plant garden is in the nature trail area to the north of the museum.
 Designed and installed through volunteer efforts of the Bristlecone Chapter of the California Native Plant Society (CNPS), the objective of this garden is to provide an aesthetically pleasing and educational showcase of the rich flora of eastern California.
-Equally important, the native plant garden will serve as a lasting tribute to the Owens Valley’s own distinguished botanist Mary DeDecker.
+Equally important, the native plant garden will serve as a lasting tribute to the Owens Valley’s own distinguished botanist, Mary DeDecker.

 During September 2001, about 150 young plants were planted.
 Plants were grown from locally collected seeds and were propagated by chapter members at the Deepest Valley Native Plant Propagation Center located at the White Mountain Research Station in Bishop.
 Forty three species representing 18 plant families occur in the eight planting beds.
 The planting beds are situated among some full grown native species, including big sagebrush (Artemisia tridentata) and fourwing saltbush (Atriplex canescens).
 Many fine examples of native riparian species can also be found along the site’s two water courses, including desert olive (Forestiera pubescens), water birch (Betula occidentalis), and western hackberry (Celtis reticulata).